wessberg/notes/C/exam_answers.md

 #### 3. A Exam version

-Gå i dybden med forskellen mellem `strcmp` og `strncomp`.
-Hvorfor du kan risikere buffer overflow hvis du ikke eksplicit giver en længdebegrænsning (n).

-Forklar om malloc og hvad du brugte den til.
-Gå opgaven igennem.
+// TODO: Er der noget at tilføje her?

 ### Question 3.
 B

-*Using grpof to profile your program, describe how your program performs when the size of the input sequence is varied from 1 word to 10 words.
+*Using gprof to profile your program, describe how your program performs when the size of the input sequence is varied from 1 word to 10 words.
 Discuss how time is spent during the execution of your program.
 Does performance depend on the order of the words?*.

 #### 3. B Written solution